openstack/glance/doc/source/user/glanceapi.rst

   This header is optional and only meaningful for admins.

-  Glance sets the owner of an image to be the tenant of the authenticated user issuing the request.
+  Glance sets the owner of an image to be the project of the authenticated user issuing the request.
 However, if the authenticated user has the Admin role, this default may be overridden by setting this header to null or to a string identifying the owner of the image.